-- Any member or other person whose registered interest in the land is affected by a decision of the Council or Land Advisory Committee may appeal the decision to the panel. - 16 Council may also bring a dispute to the panel when it asserts an interest in the land or when disputing the possession, use or occupation of the land. - If one person brings a dispute to the panel, and if the panel accepts jurisdiction to hear the dispute, all other persons affected by that dispute are bound by the jurisdiction of the panel.
+- Any member or other person whose registered interest in the land is affected by a decision of Council or Land Advisory Committee may appeal the decision to a Owi:qwelstóm panel. - 8 Council may also bring a dispute to the panel when it asserts an interest in the land or when disputing the possession, use or occupation of the land. - If one person brings a dispute to a Qwi:qwelstóm panel, and if the panel accepts jurisdiction to hear the dispute, all other persons affected by that dispute are bound by the jurisdiction of the panel.

-Panel procedures
+Panel Procedures

-Applications to the panel must be made in accordance with the procedures established by the panel.
+Applications to a Qwi:qwelstóm panel must be made in accordance with the procedures established by the Qwi:qwelstóm procedures.

-Prior to bringing a dispute
+Prior to Bringing a Dispute

-If a member or non-member with an interest in First Nation land has a dispute with the Land Advisory Committee or with Council, including with any decision affecting the member's or non-member's registered interests in land taken by such bodies, the member or non-member must first attempt to resolve that dispute with the Council or the Land Advisory Committee according to the dispute resolution rules set up by such bodies.

-- If Council or the Land Advisory Committee do not have dispute resolution rules, a member or non-member referred to in section 15 may bring an application for dispute resolution to the Dispute Resolution Panel. - 21 An application to refer a dispute to the panel shall be made: - (1) within 30 days after the day the decision, act or omission being referred was made; or - in the case of a dispute with the Land Advisory Committee or the Council, 30 days after the Land Advisory Committee or Council rejects the attempts at resolution made under section 19.
+- If a member or non-member with an interest in First Nation land has a dispute with the Land Advisory Committee or with Council, including with any decision affecting the member's or non-member's registered interests in land taken by such bodies, the member or non-member must first attempt to resolve that dispute with Council or the Land Advisory Committee according to the dispute resolution rules set up by such bodies. - 12 If Council or the Land Advisory Committee do not have dispute resolution rules, a member or non-member referred to in section 11 may bring an application for dispute resolution to a Qwi:qwelstóm panel under the Qwi:qwelstóm procedures. - An application to refer a dispute to a Qwi:qwelstóm panel shall be made: - (1) within 30 days after the day that the decision, act or omission being referred was made; or - (2) in the case of a dispute with the Land Advisory Committee or Council, 30 days after the Land Advisory Committee or Council rejects the attempts at resolution made under section 11.